imlighty/paradise/README.md

-# paradise
+# Project Paradise

-Trying to re-code some of the free games in Pixel Paradise, a server that was featured in the past
+Are you so nostalgic of Pixel Paradise?
+Probably not, but do you want to play the games?
+Then this is for you: recreated free games for your Minecraft Bedrock Edition server/world.